Cholula, Puebla: Transportation

-The city is served by an intercity bus station run by Estrella Roja and the Puebla-Cholula Tourist Train which connects with Puebla City.
+The city is served by an intercity bus station run by Estrella Roja; it was previously served by the Puebla–Cholula Tourist Train, which connected it with the city of Puebla.
 There are also more local busses between Cholula and the city of Puebla run by Super Rápidos.
 There are also numerous "colectivos" or collective taxis and mini vans connecting with more local destinations.